What is NVMe over Fabrics (NVMe-oF)?

-The protocol is designed to enable data transfers between a host computer and a target solid-state storage device or system over a network -- accomplished through a NVMe message-based command.
-Data transfers can be transferred through methods such as Ethernet, Fibre Channel (FC) or InfiniBand.
+Using an NVMe message-based command, this protocol enables data transfers between a host computer and a target solid-state storage device or system over a network.
+Data can be transferred using Ethernet, Fibre Channel (FC) or InfiniBand.

-NVM Express Inc. is the nonprofit organization that published version 1.0 of the NVMe specification on March 1, 2011.
-Later, on June 5, 2016, the same organization published version 1.0 of the NVMe-oF specification.
-NVMe version 1.3 was then released in May 2017.
-This update added features to enhance security, resource sharing and solid-state drive (SSD) endurance.
+The nonprofit organization NVM Express Inc. published version 1.0 of the NVMe specification on March 1, 2011.
+On June 5, 2016, it published version 1.0 of the NVMe-oF specification.
+NVMe version 1.3, which was released in May 2017, added features to enhance security, resource sharing and solid-state drive (SSD) endurance.
 NVMe 2.0 was released in June 2021 and added features such as Endurance Group Management, Key Values and Zoned Namespaces (ZNS).

-The NVM Express organization estimated that 90% of the NVMe-oF protocol is the same as the NVMe protocol, which is designed for local use over a computer's Peripheral Component Interconnect Express (PCIe) bus.
+NVM Express Inc. estimated that 90% of the NVMe-oF protocol is the same as the SSD industry standard NVMe protocol, which is designed for local use over a computer's Peripheral Component Interconnect Express (PCIe) bus.

 Uses of NVMe over Fabrics

-Although it is still a relatively young technology, NVMe-oF has been widely incorporated into network architectures.
-Using NVMe-oF can help provide a state-of-the-art storage protocol that can take full advantage of today's SSDs.
-The protocol can also help in bridging the gaps between direct-attached storage (DAS) and SANs, enabling organizations to support workloads that require high throughputs and low latencies.
+Although it's still a relatively young technology, NVMe-oF has been widely incorporated into network architectures.
+NVMe-oF can help provide a state-of-the-art storage protocol that can take full advantage of today's SSDs.
+The protocol can also help bridge the gaps between direct-attached storage and storage area networks, enabling organizations to support workloads that require high throughput and low latency.

-Initial deployments of NVMe were DAS in servers, with NVMe flash cards replacing traditional SSDs as the storage media.
-This arrangement offers promising high-performance gains when compared with existing all-flash storage, but it also has its drawbacks.
-NVMe requires the addition of third-party software tools to optimize write endurance and data services.
+NVMe flash cards initially replaced traditional SSDs as storage media.
+This arrangement offers promising high-performance improvements when compared with existing all-flash storage, but it also has its drawbacks.
+NVMe requires third-party software tools to optimize write endurance and data services.
 Bottlenecks persist in NVMe arrays at the level of the storage controller.

-Other use cases for NVMe-oF include optimizing real-time analytics, as well as playing roles in artificial intelligence (AI) and machine learning.
+Other use cases for NVMe-oF include optimizing real-time analytics, as well as roles in artificial intelligence and machine learning.

 The use of NVMe-oF is a relatively new phase in the evolution of the technology, paving the way for the arrival of rack-scale flash systems that integrate native, end-to-end data management.
-The pace of mainstream adoption will depend on how quickly across-the-stack development of the NVMe ecosystem occurs.
+The pace of mainstream adoption depends on how quickly across-the-stack development of the NVMe ecosystem occurs.

 Benefits of NVMe over Fabrics

-- reduction of the length of the OS storage stacks on the server side;
+- Reduction of length for operating system (OS) storage stacks on the server side.

-- faster end solution with a move from Serial-Attached SCSI (SAS)/Serial Advanced Technology Attachment (SATA) drives to NVMe SSDs; and
+- Faster end solution with a move from Serial-Attached SCSI (SAS)/Serial Advanced Technology Attachment (SATA) drives to NVMe SSDs.

 Technical characteristics of NVMe over Fabrics

-- multipath support of the fabric to enable multiple paths between the NVMe host initiator and storage target simultaneously; and
+- Multipath support of the fabric to enable multiple paths between the NVMe host initiator and storage target simultaneously.

 NVMe over Fabrics vs. NVMe: Key differences